erhoffex/Getting-and-Cleaning-data---Course-Project/README.md

         group_by_(.dots=grp_cols) %>%
         summarise_each(funs(mean))

-## FINALLY: EXPORT TIDYDATA INTO A CSV FILE IN THE WORKING DIRECTORY
+## FINALLY: EXPORT TIDYDATA INTO A TXT FILE IN THE WORKING DIRECTORY AND THE DATAFRAME IS RETURNED
-write.csv(tidyData, 'project_result.csv')
+write.table(tidyData, 'project_result.txt', row.name=FALSE)

+tidyData